-The Teen Driving Safety Research team at the Center for Injury Research and Prevention at Children's Hospital of Philadelphia has created free evidence-based teen driving safety tools for teens, parents, educators, advocates, policymakers, and primary care pediatricians.
-These teen driving safety tools are to be used to enhance teen driving safety.
-These tools include fact sheets with teenage driving tips, videos, statistics, and educational curricula.
+The Teen Driving Safety Research team at the Center for Injury Research and Prevention at Children's Hospital of Philadelphia has created free evidence-based teen driving safety tips and tools for teens, parents, educators, advocates, policymakers, and primary care pediatricians.
+These teen driving safety tools are to be used to enhance teen driving safety and include fact sheets, videos, educational curricula, and a consumer website.

 Teen Driving Safety Educational Resources and Tools for Families, Stakeholders, Policymakers, and Primary Care Pediatricians

 Parent-Supervised Driving Resources